theon/theon.github.com/content/articles/ec2.md

 Elastic IPs allow you to assign a static IP to your instances and they are free.
 That is they are free, but only provided you are using them.
 As soon as your Elastic IPs are not assigned to any instances, they will start coming up in your monthly bill.
 This is a measure from Amazon to stop people hording IPs, since they are in such short supply at the moment.

-So if you unassign one of your Elastic IPs and no longer plan to use it, then release it back into the pool.
+So if you un-assign one of your Elastic IPs and no longer plan to use it, then release it back into the pool.
 However, note that this means you will no longer be able to get that specific IP back.

 # Monitor with CloudKick

 [Cloudkick](https://www.cloudkick.com/) is an awesome way to monitor the health of your EC2 instances and applications deployed to them.
 It is also free, so check it out!

-At the time of writing Cloudkick is transitioning to Rackspace Cloud Monitoring with Cloudkick dissapearing in a year or two, so watch out for that.
+At the time of writing Cloudkick is transitioning to Rackspace Cloud Monitoring with Cloudkick disappearing in a year or two, so watch out for that.

 # Name your instances